 Reports of the death of ERP -- or rather, the death of the value of ERP -- have been greatly exaggerated.
 Again.

 Every so often such claims surface, sounding the death knell for the value of ERP systems.
+Earlier this month a Forbes blog post, starkly titled "The End of ERP," triggered scores of comments.

 Christopher Steffen, principal technical architect at Kroll Factual Data Inc. (a subsidiary of risk consultancy Kroll Inc. in Loveland, Colo.), wasn't privy to the Forbes post, but his reaction to the idea within the post encapsulated the consensus: "No way!" he exclaimed, laughing.
 (ERP isn't the coolest system out there, but industry folks are quick to champion it as the critical brains of the business.)